ironhouzi/vim-stim/README.md

 vimrc, but the added functionality of spamming * to jump to the next match was an itch that this plugin aims to scratch.

-* Sim is extremely light with just ~30 lines of code.
+* Sim is extremely light, with just ~30 lines of code.